gavanm/TivoBruteForce/README.md

 # TivoBruteForce
-Arduino sketch to try all 10,000 Pin Numbers against a TiVo HD
+Arduino sketch to try all 10,000 Pin Numbers against a TiVo HD.
 ## Overview
 The TiVo Series 3 / HD unit was sold in Australia and New Zealand from 2008 until approximately 2013.
 The Electronic Program Guide information was provided until October 2017, when the service was closed down.